Last Updated on March 6, 2026

 whichever is earlier.

-The parties liable TDS deduction include individuals, HUFs, companies, partnerships, trusts and those required to get their accounts audited under Section 44AB.
+The parties liable for TDS deduction include individuals, HUFs, companies, partnerships, trusts and those required to get their accounts audited under Section 44AB.
 Many other government organisations that make specified payments also come under this category.

-Individual or HUF taxpayers not subjected to tax audit under Section 44AB are exempt from this rule as for them, TDS deduction will not apply unless the rent under Section 194-IB exceeds Rupees Fifty Thousand per month.
+Individual or HUF taxpayers not subjected to tax audit under Section 44AB are exempt from this rule, as for them, TDS deduction will not apply unless the rent under Section 194-IB exceeds Rupees Fifty Thousand per month.

 Section 192 of the Act is to be followed by employers for deducting TDS based on tax slabs.
-For Sections 194C, contracts amounting to ₹30,000 or more have to be deducted whereby, if above ₹1,00,000 is deducted for an annum.
+For Sections 194C, contracts amounting to ₹30,000 or more have to be deducted, whereby, if above ₹1,00,000 is deducted for an annum.
 Financial banks and other financial institutions are to make TDS deductions if above ₹10,000 in a year under Section 194A.

 Accordingly, the Income Tax Act, 1961, specifically prescribes penalties and interest for non-compliance with respect to TDS.